oscarknagg/oscarknagg.github.io/_posts/2021-04-02-elder-sign-monte-carlo.md

 of how it works and what are the important choices that determine whether you win or lose.
 There are three important types of object in Elder Sign; Investigators, Adventures and the Ancient One.

+_NB: Throughout this blog post I consider just the base game and the first expansion (Unseen Forces)._

 ## The Ancient One

-This is the big bad guy you are working together to defeat, there's a selection of these with various difficulties including Lovecraft favourites such as Cthulu and Azathoth as well as some newly invented ones with a similar vibe.
+This is the big bad guy you are working together to defeat, there's a selection of these with various difficulties including Lovecraft favourites such as Cthulhu and Azathoth as well as some newly invented ones with a similar vibe.
 A single playthrough involves only a single Ancient One and ends in defeat when the Ancient One acquires a certain number of Doom Tokens.
 Conversely, the game ends in a victory when a certain number (typically around 10) of Elder Signs are placed